connexcs/docs/docs/global.md

 **Global**

 The **Global** section of the ConnexCS Control Panel provides an account-wide overview of many of the same sections found under **Management :material-menu-right: Customer** or **Carrier**.
 This can be helpful for troubleshooting issues across customers or for situations where you are trying to locate the customer of a specific a DID.
-Some of these sections may also be configured and managed from the Global view.
+Some sections may also be configured and managed from the Global view.

 ## Alerts